ovh/docs/pages/labs/data-platform/connect-using-ssh/guide.en-gb.md

 ---
-title: 'Connect to your Data Platform using SSH'
+title: Connect to your Data Platform using SSH
-excerpt: 'Connect to your platform through your terminal, either to run complex data jobs or to administrate the platform.'
+excerpt: Connect to your platform through your terminal, either to run complex data jobs or to administrate the platform.
 section: How-to
 order: 3
 ---